 We ask our clients to review our service via the internet review sites listed on our Reviews page.
 We never suggest to our clients what they should say or what rating they should give us.
 We do not pay for reviews or referrals.
 We try to respond to all reviews both good and bad.

-References in our website to “Adelaide’s most highly recommended lawyers” are to the number of 5 star reviews and recommendations published by our clients on the following websites: Trust Pilot, Womo, Google+, True Local, Yellow Pages, Start Local, Facebook, Aussieweb, Around You and Law Corner when compared to the number of 5 star reviews received by other Adelaide lawyers on those websites.
+References in our website to “Adelaide’s most highly recommended lawyers” are to the number of 5 star reviews and recommendations published by our clients on the following websites: Trust Pilot, Womo, Google+, True Local, Yellow Pages, Start Local, Facebook, Aussieweb and Around You when compared to the number of 5 star reviews received by other Adelaide lawyers on those websites.

 Copyright in the information contained on this website (“the information“) is owned by Beger & Co Lawyers (ABN 24 715 511 359).
 You may use the information and print copies for your own personal reference.
 The information may not otherwise be reproduced and must not be distributed or transmitted to any other person or incorporated in any way into another document or other material without our written permission.